vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    int configPlugin(const char \*identifier, const char \*pluginNamespace, const char \*name, int pluginVersion, int apiVersion, int flags, VSPlugin \*plugin)

       Used to provide information about a plugin when loaded.
 Must be called exactly once from the *VapourSynthPluginInit2* entry point.
-      It is recommended to use the VS_MAKE_VERSION_ when providing the *pluginVersion*.
+      It is recommended to use the VS_MAKE_VERSION_ macro when providing the *pluginVersion*.
 If you don't know the specific *apiVersion* you actually require simply pass VAPOURSYNTH_API_VERSION_ to match the header version you're compiling against.
 The *flags* consist of values from VSPluginConfigFlags_ ORed together but should for most plugins typically be 0.